 Positioning your terrarium when you get home

 Your terrarium has plants that are used to medium to high levels of natural light, so do place it in a room with bright indirect light but NEVER direct sunlight.
 Avoid placing your terrarium next to a heat source or air-conditioning vent.
-Finding a spot where you can offer as much light as possible without the terrarium over heating is key.
+Finding a spot where you can offer as much light as possible without the terrarium over heating.

 Cold Rooms vs Warm Air inside terrarium.